Kechieanyanwu/bossMachine/README.md

 This project is from Codecademy's backend development path.

 Steps for running:
-1. Navigate to the project directory in your code editor
+1. Begin by cloning this repository to your local folder using the command "Git clone [project link]".
+2. Next, open your code editor and navigate to the project directory.
-2. Run "npm install" in your terminal to download the dependencies
+3. In your terminal, execute the command "npm install" to download all the necessary dependencies.
-3. Run "npm run start" or "nodemon server.js"
+4. To start the application, run either "npm run start" or "nodemon server.js" in your terminal.
-4. Open "index.html" in your web browser, preferably Google Chrome
+5. Open "index.html" in your web browser, preferably Google Chrome, to access the site.
-5. Play around with the site, cancel all your meetings, manage your minions, and think of money-making schemes!
+6. Explore the website's features, and feel free to immerse yourself in the experience.
+Manage your virtual empire, cancel all your meetings, and brainstorm your next big money-making schemes!
-6. You can run tests by running "npm run test" in your terminal
+7. If you'd like to run tests, simply enter "npm run test" in your terminal.

+Enjoy the journey!
 Project Status:
 Satisfactorily completed with all tests passing.